UK Youth Parliament – young voices heard on next steps

 Govt Youth Policy Group is listening..

-Democracy, News and Blogs, Young Voices Heard, Youth Policy Development Group News, Youth Voice in Democracy
+Democracy, News and Blogs Archive, Young Voices Heard, Youth Policy Development Group News, Youth Voice in Democracy

 Young Voices Heard is supporting the work of the new Youth Policy Development Group which is currently 'listening' to the views of other young people - see links below - with a view to informing and influencing government policy from the inside.
 The group (aged 16-25) is calling on young people (in England) to share their views on policy issues.
 The current survey includes questions on covid recovery education, child poverty and housing.
 This is part of an ongoing dialogue with Government being coordinated by ShoutOutUK and the DCMS Civil Society and Youth Directorates Youth Engagement programme.
 The group will develop a policy presentation and proposals for discussion at their next Ministerial Roundtable scheduled for the end of January.
 The first meeting took place in December on Covid Vacs and…